chrisvanmeer/ubuntu-deploy/README.md

 ansible-playbook ubuntu-20-deploy.yml
 ```

-## Drink coffee
+## :coffee: Coffee break
-Running this setup usually takes about 15 minutes.
+Running this setup usually a maximum of 10 minutes.
 Perfect time for a coffee break.